cyberforge1/powershell-sharepoint-project/README.md

 This project uses PowerShell scripting to automate the creation and application of templates to multiple SharePoint sites.

 ## Tech Stack
-- PowerShell 7
+- PowerShell 7.4.4
 - Microsoft SharePoint
 - PnP.PowerShell module

-## PowerShell Scripts
+## PowerShell Scripting

 ### Main.ps1